Things To See In Aswan

 Dedicated to Horus, the falcon-headed God, the exterior reliefs tell the story of Horus’s revenge upon Set for killing his father, Osiris.
 More of this ancient mythological story plays out at the Temple of Philae.

-The interior has a replica of a sacred barque (or bark), which was a boat that the gods used for travel.
+The interior has a replica of a sacred barque, which was a “boat” that the gods used for travel.

 The Temple of Kom Ombo

-Kom Ombo is a smaller temple built between 140 – 87 BC.
-It‘s unique as it’s a dual temple, dedicated to both Horus the falcon-headed deity and Sobek the crocodile-headed deity.
+Kom Ombo is unique as it’s a dual temple, dedicated to both Horus the falcon-headed deity and Sobek the crocodile-headed deity.
+This small temple was built between 140 and 87 BC.

-You can also visit the Crocodile Museum next to the temple, which displays hundreds of crocodile mummies from the area.
+There’s also a Crocodile Museum next to the temple, which displays hundreds of crocodile mummies.
+These mummies were part of the worship of the crocodile god, Sobek.

 Kom Ombo is 40 miles (65 km) south of Edfu and 31 miles (50 km) north of Aswan.